the family law act has now been amended so that a superannuation interest is treated as if it were property

 The Family Law Act also allows a party to split their superannuation interest (all of it or part of it) to the other party.
 This can either be done by consent of the parties, or the Court can make an Order.

 In many instances, when an accumulation fund is split (and that fund is still in the growth phase) then part of the superannuation of a party can be transferred to another complying fund of the other party.

 In those cases, a superannuation split does not necessarily mean | does not always mean that the superannuation can be transferred to the other spouse and taken as cash or spent by that party.
 They must place it in their own complying Super Fund.

 It is often difficult for a party to find out which is in their own best interests as to what property and superannuation mix they should receive in a property settlement.

-When contemplating the size and impact of any superannuation split, one should obtain proper advice from a qualified financial adviser as to what is the best arrangement in relation to superannuation having regard to their particular circumstances.
+When contemplating the size and impact of any superannuation split, one should obtain proper advice from a qualified financial adviser as to what is the best arrangement about superannuation having regard to their particular circumstances.

-The Family Law Act and Regulations place specific and strict requirement on both the parties and also on the Superannuation Trustee in relation to the drafting of the Orders and acts or things to be done to ensure the super split takes place.
+The Family Law Act and Regulations place specific and strict requirement on both the parties and also on the Superannuation Trustee about the drafting of the Orders and acts or things to be done to ensure the super split takes place.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.